akalenda/GolangRevelRBAC/README.md

 ===============================

 This is my own simple app which uses the Booking sample app from the Revel (web framework for Golang) as a starting point.
+Most of the code in here is not my own work.
+For that matter, neither is the rest of this read-me.

 Modifications I have made of the sample app are not reflected in this readme.
-I also have not checked on how this code would be licensed yet, as it would be derivative of what Revel; therefore, copy it at your own risk.
+I also have not checked on how this code would be licensed yet, as it would be derivative of what Revel uses; therefore, copy it at your own risk.

 Hotel Bookings
 ===============================